Sudden Water Damage in My Home or Business: What Caused It?

 While identifying the source is important, immediate action is crucial to minimize further damage:

-• Call PUDDLES asap: Call PUDDLES Restoration Services of Ocala & The Villages immediately 24/7/365
+• Call PUDDLES asap: Call PUDDLES Restoration Services of Gainesville immediately 24/7/365

 • Standing Water: Remove all standing water as reasonably practicable with mops, towels, a wet vacuum, ect.
 This will help mitigate losses.